 Using the whipped cream cheese, have the students spread it to cover the top of the english muffin.
 Using the cream cheese a little bit like a glue.
 Take the 5 wheat thins and arrange them on the top portion as his hat.
 Next, put the eyes on the scarecrow, his nose and break the pretzel into a shape of the mouth they want.
 Last add the carrot sticks as his straw coming out from under his hat.

 While the kids are assembling their scarecrows, I created a free printable to go along with the book.
 The kids can color all of the items that the old lady swallowed in the book to make the scarecrow.

-Click the green box to download the Literacy Snack Idea Fall Leaves free printable from my Teachers Pay Teachers store.
+Click the green box below to download the Literacy Snack Idea Fall Leaves free printable from my Teachers Pay Teachers store.